bjornrobertsson/offline-devcontainer-for-oci/README.md

   - https://github.com/bjornrobertsson/offline-dockerfiles

 ## Rationale
-Saab’s question referenced `coder/devcontainer-features` code-server feature; that path is optional and introduces feature-level dependencies.
 This repo demonstrates a simpler path: build an image with code-server directly, push it to a local OCI registry, and consume it in `devcontainer.json` without any features or `dependsOn`.